-Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska south to Oregon, east across the northern half of North America to the Atlantic Coast.
+Distribution: Occurring west of the Cascades crest and in the northeastern corner of Washington; Alaska to Oregon, east to the Rocky Mountains, northern Great Plains, and Great Lakes region.

-Habitat: Swamps and other wet places at moderate elevations in the mountains, descending to sea level along the coast.
+Habitat: Swamps and other wet places from along the coast to middle elevations in the mountains.

 Conservation Status: Not of concern